 Observational vs experimental (or interventional)

-An observational study either looks for evidence that something has happened, or follows people to see whether something happens.
+An observational study either looks for evidence that something has happened, or follows people to see whether something happens in the future.
 The trial doesn’t involve a specific intervention other than normal standard care.

-- How many people have lipodystrophy at one time, or
+- Finding out how many people have a certain side effect at one time.

-An experimental (or interventional) study is where something specific is done in the study – ie using a treatment, strategy, or other intervention, that is recorded and analysed.
+An experimental (or interventional) study is where something specific is done in the study.
+For example, using a treatment, strategy, or other intervention, that is recorded and analysed.

-- Comparing whether switching one drug for another improves diarrhoea or another side effect
+- Comparing whether switching one drug for another improves a side effect.

-- Seeing whether diet or exercise can improve fat accumulation
+- Seeing whether diet or exercise can lead to weight loss.

 Cross-sectional vs longitudinal

 A cross-sectional study collects information at one point in time.